Hustle (1975 film): Reception

 The film was a commercial success.
-Produced on a budget of $3.05 million, it opened on Christmas Day 1975 in 700 theatres and grossed $10 million in its first 10 days.
+Produced on a budget of $3.05 million, it opened on Christmas Day 1975 in 712 theatres, Paramount's widest ever opening at the time.
+It grossed $10 million in its first 10 days.
 It eventually returned $10,390,000 theatrical rentals in the United States and Canada.
-Reynolds said: "I think it was a good film", "At least it was a love story, which I hadn't done in a long time.
+Reynolds said: "I think it was a good film.
+At least it was a love story, which I hadn't done in a long time.
 Catherine Deneuve and I were a case of one plus one makes three so that brought about some interest."
-On Rotten Tomatoes, the film holds an approval rating of 63% based on eight reviews, with an average rating of 6.3/10.
+On Rotten Tomatoes, the film holds an approval rating of 56% based on nine reviews, with an average rating of 6.1/10.

 Roger Ebert gave the film three stars out of four and called it "a movie about characters, primarily.
 It cares more about getting inside these people than it does about solving its crime.
 And the two leading characters, a Los Angeles police lieutenant and a French prostitute, become unexpectedly interesting because they're made into such individuals by Burt Reynolds and Catherine Deneuve."
 A. H. Weiler of The New York Times wrote, "If this apparent tribute to the Raymond Chandler-Dashiell Hammett detective genre is slightly manipulated for effects, and if it strains a mite too much and too long for its cynicism, it still emerges as a fairly realistic inspection of flawed men's efforts to cope with an obviously flawed urban society."
 Gene Siskel of the Chicago Tribune awarded a full four stars out of four and wrote that "violence takes a back seat to character development and storytelling techniques that are classical.
 Hustle is the kind of picture you don't want to see end.
 It's going to be a cult favorite."

 Arthur D. Murphy of Variety wrote, "Because of some over-contrivances in plot, excess crassness and distended length, Hustle misses being the excellent contemporary Bogart–Chandler–Hawks–Warner Bros. cynical urban crime-and-corruption melodrama it so obviously emulates.
 However, Robert Aldrich's sharp-looking film has an outstanding cast, well directed to sustain interest through most of its 120 minutes."
 Kevin Thomas of the Los Angeles Times wrote, "While this is a wonderfully flexible genre, it does not accommodate comfortably a self-conscious nostalgia that quickly becomes soggily and cloyingly sentimental because it seems so out of place."
 Gary Arnold of The Washington Post wrote, "Shagan persists in fogging up his scripts with a dense layer of Hollywood weltschmerz that makes it impossible for the interesting or entertaining possibilities in his material to break through ...
 Hustle would be easier to consume if it were an unpretentious slice of low-life, but Shagan's sensibility turns it into stale baloney."